Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A radiologist will put you face up on a table that slides into the CT scanner.

 The radiologist will leave the room.
 The CT scanner will be operated from a separate control room.
 You will be able to hear and talk with the staff.

 The table will move into and through the scanner.
 You may hear some whirring and clicking noises.

 You may be asked to hold your breath at times.

 The scan may need to be repeated while you lie face down.

-In most cases you should be able to return home without assistance and resume your normal diet and activities.
-Medications and special instructions are usually not needed, but always check with your health care provider and the radiology staff if you have any questions.
+In most cases, you should be able to return home without help and go back to your normal diet and activities.
+You usually will not need medicines or special instructions.
+But always check with your healthcare provider and the radiology staff if you have any questions.